Frequently Asked Questions

 06 What is the cost and are there any hidden costs I need to be aware of?

 Because we know we live in a low economic area, we want our costs to be as affordable to the community as possible, so our athlete registration fee is set at $200 a season.
-While other clubs in the Treasure Valley charge upwards of $215 for the fall/winter indoor track season, only practice 8 days a month (with no weightlifting), and only participate in 1 or 2 indoor meets, we practice 24 days a month (to include weightlifting) and have 5 indoor meets scheduled.
+While other clubs in the Treasure Valley charge upwards of $190 for the season and only practice 8 days a month, we practice 24 days a month.
 We also offer a 10% discount per athlete living in the same home.
 We offer military families a 15% discount per athlete.
+We offer adult race-walkers a 70% discount per athlete.
 To take advantage of these savings, click here to begin the registration process.

 07 How many travel meets do I need to plan and budget for?

-We are planning to do 3 to 4 travel meets this indoor season.
-Our tentative schedule can be view by clicking here and then on "competition schedule."
-Our travel meets can be as near as Pocatello, Idaho and as far away as Provo, Utah or Pullman, Washington during our fall/winter season; and as far away as the east coast of the United States during the summer season.
 Just to clarify, we don't purposefully look to the east coast or to states that are not nearby for competition, but we have no say in where USA Track & Field (USATF) decides to hold our regional and national events during the summer season.
 Again, we are very comfortable with leaving travel decisions up to each individual family.
 The beauty of track and field is that although it's a team sport, it's still very much an individual sport as it pertains to the events in which the athlete competes.
-The only time a family's decision to not let their athlete travel and have that decision negatively impact the team is when their athlete is on one of our top relay teams and that team has a realistic chance of getting on the podium at a regional or national event, which can be a huge disappointment to his or her relay team members.
+The only time a family's decision to not let their athlete travel and have that decision negatively impact the team is when their athlete is on one of our top relay teams and that team has a realistic chance of getting on the podium at a regional or national event, which could end up being a huge disappointment to his or her relay team members.
 Spike Up Athletics will always be very honest with parents about their athlete and his/her relay team's chances of reaching a podium, which information will help the family make travel decisions.

 08 Can adults come train with Spike Up Athletics?